loop-payments/prisma-lint/RULES.md

 ## model-name-prefix

-Check that model names include a required prefix.
+Check that model names include a require prefix.

 This is useful for avoiding name collisions with application-level types in cases where a single